Learning Center September 9, 2021 Updated Date: May 22, 2025Reading Time: 8 minutes

 Third parties are a necessary part of your enterprise.
-They are your vendors, your suppliers, your contractors, and your partners.
+They are your vendors, suppliers, contractors, and partners.
 Without them, you can’t do business.
 Third parties provide cloud services, store sensitive data, and provide other important services.

 Unfortunately, third parties are also a major source of cyber risk.
 Cybercriminals often target third-party providers to target their clients’ data and networks, such as the notorious SolarWinds breach at the end of 2020.
 To move your business forward and propel growth, you need to be able to trust your third parties and their security posture.

-For this reason, Third-Party Risk Management (TPRM) is critical for every organization.
+For this reason, a Third-Party Risk Management (TPRM) program is critical for every organization.

 What is TPRM?

-Third-party risk management, or TPRM, is the process of vetting your vendors so that you can understand the risks they may pose to your organization and the supply chain itself.
-Organizations with strong vendor risk management programs systematically identify, assess, and mitigate threats to their assets and data that might be caused by the organization’s supply chain.
+Third-party risk management, or TPRM, is the process of vetting and working with your vendors so you can understand the potential risks they may pose to your company and the supply chain.
+Organizations with strong vendor risk management (VRM) programs systematically identify, assess, and mitigate threats to their assets and data that might be caused by the organization’s supply chain.

 It’s never good news when third parties are involved in a data breach; Ponemon’s 2021 Cost of a Data Breach Report found that if a software vulnerability at a third party causes a data breach, the cost tends to increase by more than $90,000.
 That’s not great; most data breaches are already steep at an average of $4.24 million.

-Third-party breaches are becoming increasingly frequent, however.
-According to InfoSecurity Magazine, 44% of organizations were found to have experienced a security breach in the last year.
+However, third-party data breaches are becoming increasingly frequent.
+98% of organizations experienced a third party breach in the last year.
 Of those companies, 74% said that the breach occurred because too much privileged access had been given to third parties.

 1. Know who your third parties are